ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

            } else {
               return n * factorial(n - 1);
            }
     2. **Tail Recursion**: A recursive function is tail recursive when recursive call is the last thing executed by the function.
+C, C++ support the optimization of tail recursion functions.
+On the other hand, Java and Python do not support tail recursion optimization.
     3. Tail recursion doesnt add to the call stack.
 [E.g.](https://stackoverflow.com/questions/33923/what-is-tail-recursion) Although some languages does not support it such as Java.
     4. _Tail call elimination:_ The tail recursive functions considered better than non tail recursive functions as tail-recursion can be optimized by compiler.
 The idea used by compilers to optimize tail-recursive functions is simple, since the recursive call is the last statement, there is nothing left to do in the current function, so saving the current function’s stack frame is of no use
+    5. Tail recursion could optimize the space complexity of the algorithm, by eliminating the stack overhead incurred by recursion.
+More importantly, with tail recursion, one could avoid the problem of stack overflow that comes often with recursion
 * **Call Stack:** A call stack is a stack data structure that stores information about the active subroutines of a computer program.
 This kind of stack is also known as an execution stack, program stack, control stack, run-time stack, or machine stack, and is often shortened to just "the stack".
 [E.g.](https://www.youtube.com/watch?v=Q2sFmqvpBe0)

 * **Merge Sort:**